sipolac/risk/README.md

 * Under the hood, it uses dynamic programming, which is probably a bit cleaner than using matrix algebra (e.g., a direct implementation of [this paper](http://www4.stat.ncsu.edu/~jaosborn/research/RISK.pdf)).
 * It runs quickly.
 Even for large inputs (e.g., 100 vs. 100), runtime is less than a second.

+I've also included some functions that help with higher-level decision making:
-I've also included a function that helps you find the smallest number of troops that would guarantee a win probability that is *at least* some target probability.
-This is useful for deciding where to allocate troops at the beginning of a turn.
+* **Offensive troop allocation** (`min_troops.find_min_troops`): A function that finds the smallest number of troops that would guarantee a win probability that is *at least* some target probability.
+This is useful for deciding where to allocate troops before an attack.
+*  **Defensive troop allocation** (`fortify.minimax`): A function that allocates troops across multiple battle configurations in a way that [minimaxes](https://en.wikipedia.org/wiki/Minimax) the probability of getting conquered in any given battle.
+This is useful when allocating troops to, say, protect a continent.
+The battle configurations may themselves be composed of multiple territories.

 Code is written in Python 3.7.4.